 Bluebeam® Revu® 20 is the latest iteration of the popular PDF workflow software for AEC construction professionals.
 It gives you the smart tools that you need to keep your team in sync – communicating and collaborating better to get your jobs done right, on time, and on budget.

-Chances are if you work in construction, you have probably heard of Bluebeam® Revu®.
-Although it is now a construction industry standard, there are plenty of people who just don’t know what it is or what it does.
+If you work, in construction, you probably heard of Bluebeam® Revu®.
+Although it is now a construction industry standard, plenty of people just don’t know what it is or what it does.

 Bluebeam Revu is a software application that allows users to markup, takeoff, organize, and collaborate with PDF files like never before.
 Here's how.

 Construction documents are full of data, today more than ever.
 Often contractors or other project partners need to quickly search a set of plans to identify specific, important information.

 Unfortunately, manually reviewing a set of printed plans is laborious, tedious, and invites mistakes.
 Luckily, there is a faster and more accurate way - the Search Tool in Blubeam Revu.
 For those who use it, Bluebeam's Search Tool is a game-changer for working with construction plans.